trudag/cv-specs-measurements/README.md

 ## Data Augmentation
 The Data Augmentation module is designed to generate synthetic training and holdout datasets by applying various transformations to the input images and markers.
 This helps create a model invariant for different types of noise.

-### Description of the Data Augmentation Process

-The `augmentation_main.py` script performs the following steps:

-1. **Import Necessary Libraries and Functions**
-   - Imports functions and libraries required for data augmentation, including OpenCV and the custom utility functions from `Supporting_code_aug.augutilities`.

-2. **Set Constants and Configuration Parameters**
-   - Specifies paths to the input/output folders, the number of images to generate, and various pre-processing options.

-3. **Perform Unit Tests**
-   - Runs unit tests on the pipeline functions to ensure they work correctly.

-4. **Load Marker Images**
-   - Loads the round and square marker images from the specified directories.

-5. **Generate Training and Holdout Datasets**
-   - Calls the `create_dataset_from_images` function to generate augmented datasets for training and holdout purposes.

 ### Example Usage

 1. **Set the Configuration Parameters**